-A best-of-breed order management solution, like Deck Commerce, is focused on providing the best features and functionality throughout the full life cycle of a consumer’s order.
+A best-in-breed order management solution, like Deck Commerce, is focused on providing the best features and functionality throughout the full life cycle of a consumer’s order.
 Focused expertise typically means that the solution can handle both current and future needs, with the distinct advantages of quicker implementations, higher returns on investment, and flexibility.

 Adding new solutions into a technology stack can seem overwhelming.
 However, it’s important for retailers to understand where they plan to take their business in the upcoming years.
 Having the right foundation in place is critical to successfully scaling and growing.